 A post office was established on April 4, 1856.

-This primitive mode of transportation soon gave way to steam in order to keep up with the rush of settlers.
+This primitive mode of transportation soon gave way to steam to keep up with the rush of settlers.
 The town never attained any great size but was quite well known over the country, its ferry no doubt being accountable for this.

 It “had its town bullies, and fights were of frequent occurrence… It was common for farmers to go to Port Williams every Saturday afternoon to witness the fights and drunks.”